mihaiolteanu/vuiet/README.md

 ...
 ```

-See [playlists](#playlists) for the all the play posibilities.

-## Play by lyrics
+## Play by Lyrics

-Vuiet can also display the lyrics and search the lyrics database for a song to play,
+Display the lyrics and search the saved lyrics database for a song to play,
 ```emacs-lisp
 (vuiet-play-track-by-lyrics "secret")
 ```